cfengine/documentation/guide/writing-and-serving-policy/authoring-policy-tools-and-workflow.markdown

 1. Create or modify files directly in the `masterfiles` directory.
 2. Copy new or modified files into the `masterfiles` directory (e.g. local file copy using `cp`, `scp` over `ssh`).
 3. Utilize a version control system (e.g. Git) to push/pull changes or add new files to the `masterfiles` directory.
-4. Utilize CFEngine Enterprise's integrated Git respository.
-The [CFEngine Enterprise Guide][CFEngine Enterprise] contains more information.
+4. Utilize CFEngine Enterprise's integrated Git repository.

 ### Authoring on a Workstation and Pushing to the Hub Using Git + GitHub